Myopia Management in Conroe: Slow Nearsightedness & Protect Long-Term Vision

 • Clinically proven to slow progression

-Dr. Dodds and our team will guide your family through every step from determining candidacy to lens training and ongoing monitoring.
+Dr. Dodds and our team guide families through every step of myopia management in Conroe, from the first fitting to long-term follow-up.

 A young girl is smiling and pointing at a contact lens she is holding while sitting on a couch in front of a lit-up lamp.